Note 8 – Commitments and Contingent Liabilities

 Concentration of Credit Risk

-We grant a majority of our commercial, financial, agricultural, real estate and installment loans to customers throughout the North Central West Virginia and Northern Virginia markets.
+The Company grants a majority of its commercial, financial, agricultural, real estate and installment loans to customers throughout the North Central West Virginia and Northern Virginia markets.
 Collateral for loans is primarily commercial and residential real estate, personal property and business equipment.
-We evaluate the credit worthiness of each of our customers on a case-by-case basis and the amount of collateral we obtain is based upon management’s credit evaluation.
+The Company evaluates the credit worthiness of each of its customers on a case-by-case basis and the amount of collateral the Company obtains is based upon management’s credit evaluation.

 Contingent Liabilities